• Relational Culture Framework

 Our History and Theoretical Roots

-The inspiration for Relational Uprising was born from our 25+ years of learning and practice at the intersection of community organizing work, relational gestalt, and somatics.
-Our work is part of a shift happening across many fields that are embracing a relational ontology (aka worldview), which is transforming approaches to knowledge and practice, and standing with the relational cultures of the world.
+The inspiration for Relational Uprising was born from our 25+ years of learning and practice at the intersection of community organizing work, relational gestalt, and somatic education.
+Our work is part of a shift happening across many fields that are embracing a relational ontology (aka worldview), which is transforming approaches to knowledge and practice and is standing with the relational cultures of the world that have historically existed at the margins of empires.
+This relational movement understands the harms inherent in both individualism, which glorifies the individual at the expense of community, and collectivism, which offers belonging at the expense of difference.

-The core curriculum for the Relational Culture framework was sponsored and incubated since 2010 at the former Leadership Institute of The Relational Center, an innovative Los Angeles-based non-profit, were we launched our inaugural project called the Culture of Radical Engagement in 2013.
-We partnered with The Watershed Center in the Hudson Valley in New York, who sponsored us during the launching of our project in the east coast in 2016.
-We became our own non-profit organization in 2022 based in the Berkshires, Massachusetts.
+The core curriculum for the Relational Culture framework was sponsored by and incubated at the former Leadership Institute of The Relational Center, an innovative Los Angeles-based non-profit, were we launched our inaugural project called the Culture of Radical Engagement in 2013.
+We partnered with The Watershed Center in the Hudson Valley of New York, who sponsored us during the our launch on the east coast of the US in 2016.
+We became our an independent non-profit organization in 2022, and are now based in the Berkshires, Massachusetts.

 We are now a change-making training and coaching institute which has trained thousands of activists, organizers, educators, advocates, farmers, land stewards, community builders and more from over 200 organizations and communities that now embrace the Relational Culture framework as integral to their own theory of change and approach.